reigon/binary-image-classification/readme.md

 - **Evaluation**: After each epoch, the model's performance is assessed on a validation set.

 ## Usage
-1. Create a `data` folder in the root directory
-2. Ensure you have the image dataset in the `data` folder and the labels in `data/labels.csv`.
+1. Install dependencies listed in requirements.txt
+2. On paths.py, enter the paths to your dataset.
+3. Images should be named sequentially from `1.jpg` to `n.jpg` where 'n' is the number of images.
+Labels of the images should be ordered accordingly.
-3. Run the provided Python script to train and evaluate the VGG16 model image classification task.
+4. Run the provided Python script to train and evaluate the model.
-4. After training, the model weights will be saved in `vgg16_trained.pth` for future inference tasks.
+5. After training, new model weights will be saved in `{model_name}_trained.pth` for future inference tasks.